- We advise you to exercise normal safety precautions in Cambodia.

 Terrorist attacks can be indiscriminate and may target Western interests or places frequented by tourists.

 Opportunistic crime is common in Cambodia.
 Snatch-and-grab crimes against tourists by thieves on motorcycles are frequent and have sometimes resulted in injury to victims.
 Several foreigners have been injured in the course of these incidents, in particular when bags are pulled from passengers on moving motorbike taxis or tuk-tuks.
-If travelling by tuk-tuk, consider utilising tuk-tuks which have barriers (such as curtains or netting) covering the passenger sides to reduce the opportunity for thieves to snatch-and-grab your possessions.
+If travelling by tuk-tuk, consider using those with barriers (such as curtains or netting) covering the passenger sides to reduce the opportunity for thieves to snatch-and-grab your possessions.
 These types of crimes can also occur when crossing the street or walking along footpaths.
 Pay close attention to your personal possessions at all times, particularly items that can be easily grabbed.
 Bag-snatching, pick-pocketing and other robberies can occur at any time, particularly in Phnom Penh, Sihanoukville and Siem Reap.

 Travellers have had valuables, such as money and passports, stolen from locked hotel/guesthouse rooms, particularly in cheaper accommodation.
 Items have been removed from luggage stored in the luggage compartments of buses, especially on bus journeys between Phnom Penh and Siem Reap.

 There have been reports of assaults and armed robberies against foreigners.
-In 2013 a number of incidents have resulted in foreigners being shot and seriously injured, and in one case killed.
+In 2013 a number of incidents resulted in foreigners being shot and seriously injured, and in one case killed.
 You should exercise vigilance when travelling at all times and especially after dark.
 Areas frequented by tourists and expatriate residents are particularly targeted, including the Riverfront area, Tonle Bassac and Boeung Keng Kang 1 (BKK1) in Phnom Penh, as well as the town of Sihanoukville (particularly at isolated beaches).

 You should limit night time travel around Phnom Penh, Sihanoukville and Siem Reap to well-lit public areas and travel in groups.
 At night, travel by car is safer than motorcycle, tuk-tuk or cyclo (cycle-rickshaw).